leewtai/leewtai.github.io/courses/linear_regression/lectures/README.md

 |$$\sum_{i=1}^{n} \|Y_i - \alpha\|^2$$ |A bad representative value $$\alpha$$ is one that is far (in a squared distance) from the data points| $$\beta_0 = \frac{1}{n} Y_i$$|

 The mean's sensitivity to the tails is a direct result of minimizing the squared distance.
 A data point that is far away will have its distance squared.

-The spread statistics allow us to know how much data is within a certain range.
-For example, the amount of data that is $k$ SD's away from the average is upper-bounded by $$\frac{1}{k^2}$$.
-The amount of data within one IQR from the median is at least 50%.
-In some sense, it allows us to know the quality of the location statistic.

-#### Formulating a hypothesis

-A simple idea like "Does a drug work?" requires several considerations:
-- Define "work"
-  When evaluating the effects of vitamin C on the common cold, it was determined that vitamin C does not prevent be lessens the severity of the common cold but the effects are not strong.
-Severity, however, can be difficult to measure, e.g. highest fever, number of sick-leaves taken, etc.
-- Define "using the drug"
-  The ability to follow a regiment is difficult.
-Most experiments compromise with the "intent to treat" rather than focusing on those who actually use the drug properly.
-- Model the relationship between the 2 quantities above?
-  If the drug had no effect, the health outcomes should be indistinquishable between the two groups, holding all other variables constant.
-Specifically, the health outcomes should be like drawing tickets from the same box without replacement.

-These considerations are formalizing our intuition with abstraction and decomposition.
-Decomposing the different aspects of "work" into different measurable outcomes and different aspects of health.
-The abstraction from our variables into the standard "box model" is how we relate different problems back to familiar probability examples.

-#### Collecting the relevant data

-There are two main questions studied in introductory statistics: how to estimate population parameters properly with sample statistics and how to estimate the impact of a treatment?
-The formal is concerned with sampling bias and the latter is concerned mostly with confounding.
-To address these biases, statisticians propose random sampling and random assignment (for treatment vs control) to turn the biases into chance-like error.

-In regression we won't talk much about sampling but you should know that the absolute sample size (not the sample size relative to the population) and proper randomization are keys to a quality sample.

-In experiments, the reason we cannot simply study people who are using a drug today vs not and measure their outcomes is that confounding variables could explain someone's behavior and their health outcome rather than the drug having an impact on someone's health.
-The classic example is life style where people with healthy life styles tend to take supplements and also have better health outcomes.
-Attributing the outcomes to the supplements is ignoring the alternative explanation from the life style.
-There also may be unknown confounders.

-To address this confounding, the most natural approach is to match people with similar life styles, then randomly assign people into treatment vs control.
-The first step is called "matching" which can handle known confounding issues where the second step can deal with both known and unknown confounding.

-In general it's good to think about 3 sources of variability

-### Prerequisites - Basic Programming

-### What is a model?

   - Using statistics like mean/median
   - Statistics